 My Step-by-Step Layout for a 2-Week Trip

-This is what I actually pack for a self-sufficient 14-day trip on my CFMOTO 250NK.
-I run a 30L waterproof tail duffel and two 15L soft side panniers (Enduristan Blizzard 25 if you want the brand).
+Here’s a proven kit for a self-sufficient 14-day trip on a small bike: a 30L waterproof tail duffel and two 15L soft side panniers (Enduristan Blizzard 25 if you want the brand).
 Total luggage weight when fully loaded: around 18 kg.

 Left Pannier — The “Garage and Kitchen”